-Before you get ready to takeoff, see how the Sensei handles on the ground by doing a few practice runs at low speed on the runway.
+Before you get ready to takeoff, see how the model handles on the ground by doing a few practice runs at low speeds on the runway.
 Note the amount of rudder steering required to turn the plane.
-If you need to calm your nerves before the maiden flight, bring the plane back to the pits, unplug and remove the battery and peak charge it.
+If you need to calm your nerves before the maiden flight, bring the model back into the pits, unplug the battery and peak charge it.

-It is best to make the first couple of flights with the sun at your back.
-With the sun directly overhead the bottom of the plane is in shadow and can sometime confuse the beginner pilot.
-Do not take the first flights with the sun in front of you.
-Experienced pilots that have better control of the plane can avoid flying into the sun.
-A beginner may not have the control.
-To takeoff, point the plane into the wind and gradually advance the throttle.
-Gain as much speed as your runway or flying site will allow before gently applying up elevator, lifting the model into the air.
+Remember to takeoff into the wind.
+When you're ready, point the model straight down the runway and gradually advance the throttle.
+Gain as much speed as your runway and flying site will practically allow before gently applying up elevator, lifting the model into the air.
 Be smooth on the elevator stick, allowing the model to establish a gentle climb to a safe altitude before turning into the traffic pattern.